Affine connection representation of gauge fields

 is the {\bf propagator} of $|\rho|$ from $(a,x^0_a)$ to $(b,x^0_b)$ {\bf in position representation}.
 If we let $dL$ be a Borel measure on $H(p_b,x^0_b;p_a,x^0_a)$, then we say

 is the {\bf propagator} of $|\rho|$ from $(p_a,x^0_a)$ to $(p_b,x^0_b)$ {\bf in momentum representation}.

 \sDiscussion Now (\ref{StrictPositionPropagator}) and (\ref{StrictMomentumPropagator}) are strictly defined, but the Feynman path integral (\ref{FeynmanDefinition}) has not been possessed of a strict mathematical definition until now.
-This makes it impossible at present to obtain (e.g. in position representation) a strict mathematical proof of
+This makes it impossible at present to obtain (e.g., in position representation) a strict mathematical proof of

+Fortunately, the following two reasons make us believe that Eq.(\ref{FeynmanPropogatorDefinitionFormula}) is expected to be regarded as a strict definition of Feynman path integral; that is to say, the integral on the right-hand side of "$=$" can be regarded as the strict definition of the notation on the left-hand side of "$=$".

-We notice that the distribution densities $W_L(b,a)$ and $Z_L(b,a)$ of gradient directions establish an association between probability interpretation and geometric interpretation of quantum evolution.
-Therefore, we can base on probability interpretation to intuitively consider both sides of "$=$" as the same thing.
+On the one hand, we notice that the distribution densities $W_L(b,a)$ and $Z_L(b,a)$ of gradient directions establish an association between probability interpretation and geometric interpretation of quantum evolution.
+Therefore, we can base on probability interpretation to intuitively consider both sides of "$=$" in Eq.(\ref{FeynmanPropogatorDefinitionFormula}) as the same thing.